Geno Smith leads first-team offense during first day of Seahawks’ OTAs

 “It’s still the Seahawks organization,” fifth-year tight end Will Dissly said Monday following Seattle’s first OTA.
 “We’re competing, we’re grinding, we’re having fun.
 I miss my guy out here running around cracking jokes.
 It is definitely a different vibe.
 But we are still focused on what we’ve got to do, which is be the best we can be.”

-And it hardly needs to be stated that how well Seattle replaces Wilson will determine if the Seahawks really can be “the best we can be."
+And it hardly needs to be stated that how well Seattle replaces Wilson will determine whether the Seahawks really can be “the best we can be.”

 Who will get the call behind center, though, won’t be determined anytime soon.